 Stakeholder engagement and education is critical for this emerging new treatment category, and a consistent definition of DTx is integral.
 The DTA defines DTx as providing “evidence-based therapeutic interventions to patients to prevent, manage, or treat a medical disorder or disease.”
 So, it’s not to be confused with the plethora of health and wellness solutions that have not always had the same rigor applied.
 Working early with stakeholders across the continuum, from patients, caregivers and healthcare professions, to pharmacists and payers, in order to understand how these solutions embed within care pathways and workflows, is important.
 This early engagement also provides an opportunity to understand the educational and support requirements needed to support adoption and an appreciation of the differentiated value proposition.

-Check back here in the coming weeks for more perspectives about digital therapeutics: what they look like and what’s needed to make them available to the public.
-You can read an executive summary of our upcoming report by clicking here.
+Read more of our perspectives about digital therapeutics: what they look like and what’s needed to make them available to the public by clicking here.
+You can read an executive summary of our upcoming report here.